‘Crypto art’ mosaic by artist Beeple sells for $69m as NFT craze escalates

 When Christie’s announced the sale last month, it made waves when it revealed that it would accept cryptocurrency as payment.
 The caveat was that the buyer’s premium had to be in a traditional currency.
 But as the days went on and people continued to push the price even higher, that policy changed.

-“We are accepting [a buyer’s premium of] Ethereum for this purchase,” Davis says.
+“We are accepting [a buyer’s premium of] Ethereum for this purchase,” Mr Davis said.

 “I feel like that’s actually the biggest deal of this whole thing, secretly.”